tdiec00/Whats-the-Total/README.md

 - Add barcodes for products
 - More varieties for the same product (different types of oranges)
 - Make user products unique with an increment function
+- Sales tax for each state
+- State field for user

 ---